corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-catalogue.md

 # Contract catalogue

-Corda comes with several sample contracts, which cover both core functionality (such as cash on ledger) and demonstrate how to model complex contracts (such as interest rate swaps).
+Corda comes with several sample contracts, which cover both core functionality (such as cash on ledger) and demonstrates how to model complex contracts (such as interest rate swaps).
 You can use the provided `Dummy` contract for testing.

 ## Cash